-For instructions on conducting external assessments (including information on malpractice/maladministration), please refer to our regulations for the conduct of external assessments and qualification specific instructions for delivery documents, which are available on the policies and documents page on the NCFE website.
+For instructions on conducting external assessments (including information on malpractice/maladministration), please refer to our Regulations for the Conduct of External Assessment and Qualification Specific Instructions for Delivery documents, which are available on the NCFE website.

 Sample assessment materials

 Sample assessment materials can be found on the qualification page on the NCFE website.